The Process of Selling Annuities

 In most cases, you can expect the discount rate to range between 9% and 18%, but it can be higher.

-It is important to work with a firm who will share this information with you.
+It is important to work with a firm who will share detailed discount rate information with you.
 The entire transaction should be as transparent as possible.
-You are entitled to all the details regarding the discount rate.
-If the rate is too high, consider comparison shopping until you find a better rate that puts more money in your pocket.
+If the rate is too high, consider comparison shopping.
 Make sure you don’t rush the process as that could end up costing you money.

 These are some of the most common reasons to sell annuities: